-The college sponsors free family programs during the day on Saturday to supplement programs offered by classes.
-Past examples include: concerts, a circus performance and participatory event where kids learn to juggle, walk a tight rope, and spend lots of energy, family swims at the pool and more.
+During the day there are many family programs during Reunion offered by classes and the college including: concerts; a circus performance and participatory event where kids learn to juggle, walk a tight rope, and spend lots of energy; bouncy houses; pony rides and more.
 These events are designed for families to participate together.
 Children cannot attend without a parent or guardian present.
-Classes also often offer family programs such as: bouncy houses, pony rides, organized games like kickball or lawn games, concerts and magicians.
 Check the printed and online schedules as well as class communications for more information.

 Children's Reunion Evening Program

-Susan Foley, the coordinator of the program, is a 26-year veteran of the Amherst College Children’s Reunion Program.
+Susan Foley, the coordinator of the program, is a 27-year veteran of the Amherst College Children’s Reunion Program.
 She will be joined by adult childcare professionals and student assistants.

 We look forward to seeing you and your children at Reunion!

 Children who are not registered may not attend the program.
 Registration for the Children's Reunion Evening Program is part of online Reunion registration.
 If you prefer not to register online, please contact us for paper registration.

 Check-in for you and your child will be at the Alumni House Reception Center.
 After you have checked yourself in for Reunion, please check in your child at the Children’s Reunion Evening Program desk.
 He or she will receive a bracelet and name tag identifying him/her as a children’s evening program attendee.
 When you bring your child to the program between 4:30 and 5 p.m. you will need to sign them in at the Keefe Campus Center.
 You must sign them out any time you pick them up.